Batch Expiry Management

 ✅ Supported Integrations:

-- REST API: JSON-based endpoints for CRUD operations
+- REST API: JSON-based endpoints for all CRUD operations

-- Thermal Printers: ESC/POS compatible printers for label printing
+- Thermal Label Printing: ESC/POS compatible printers for label printing (print-processor.js)

-- File Uploads: PDF document storage for calibration certificates
+- File Uploads: PDF calibration certificates stored server-side (Multer, 10MB limit)

 Server Specifications: